CliffordAnderson/XQuery4Humanists/05-Generating-JSON-and-CSV.md

 ### Learning Outcomes

-* Learn about applications for generating data in JSON and CSV;
+* Learn about motivations for generating data in JSON and CSV;
 * Use XQuery to generate JSON and CSV;
 * Learn techniques for representing nested data in JSON and CSV;
 * Learn to create queries for mock up web services that respond to requests for these formats and filter queries.